apache/spark/CONTRIBUTING.rst

    * Read about `email configuration in Airflow <https://airflow.readthedocs.io/en/latest/howto/email-config.html>`__.

    * Find the class you should modify.
-For the example github issue, this is `email.py <https://github.com/apache/airflow/blob/master/airflow/utils/email.py>`__.
+For the example GitHub issue, this is `email.py <https://github.com/apache/airflow/blob/master/airflow/utils/email.py>`__.

    * Find the test class where you should add tests.
 For the example ticket,